cimryan/teslausb/GetShellWithoutMonitorOnWindows.md

 1. Remove the MicroSD card from your computer and reinsert it.
 Do not at any point during the setup of the USB drive allow Windows to format any partition on any drive.
 1. Note that a new drive labeled "boot" has appeared on your computer.
 Note the drive letter of that drive.
 1. Right-click on your Start menu icon and select "Windows PowerShell (Admin)".
+1. Right-click the title bar of the window and select "Properties".
+Ensure that the "Use legacy console" checkbox is unchecked and activate the OK button.
+If it was checked before you unchecked it, close te PowerShell window and go back to step 3.
+If it wasn't, proceed onto the next step.
 1. Run the following command:
+    > Note: You can paste into the PowerShell window by right-clicking.
+The text will appear at the position of the cursor, not necessarily at the position where you click.
     ```
     Set-ExecutionPolicy -Scope CurrentUser Unrestricted
     ```